kvutien/Project-Machu-Picchu-2020/README.md

 * a management system to on-board, list and modify the persons in need, using OrbitDB and IPFS (this Final Project)
 * a management system of helper institutions, n-to-n connected to persons in need
 * modify the on-boarding by adding meta-transactions paid by helper institutions
-* progressive improvements (see White Paper)

-FileCoin can be added at any stage.
+* progressive improvements.
+See White Paper (FileCoin can be added at any stage).

 ## Install and Run